Azure/iotedge/edge-modules/api-proxy-module/readme.md

 ![API proxy module architecture](images/concept.png)

-[EB] Can we update the naming of the levels into something simpler like top layer and bottom layer?

 The configuration of the proxy rules defines how data is routed.
 Several configuration options are described in the [configuration section](#configure).

 ## Design